James-Burch/PP4-Django-Project/README.md

 - The my bookings page has an 'edit/cancel' button attached at the end of each booking, this is linked to the edit booking page and my edit booking views.py code to allow a user when logged in to change anything about their booking and even delete/cancel it.
 ![Image to show the edit booking screen]()
 ## Using Agile
+- I do not believe that I have used agile entirely correctly throughout this project as I did not think to add smaller parts of the project like styling and bugs that I came into until my mentor suggested that I needed to add these things.
 - Requirements were captured as user stories as issues and put into my 'project' on github for tracking progress.
 They describe features from the end-user's perspective.
 - The project was broken down into smaller, manageable iterations.
 I tried to not move onto the next part of the project until I was satisfied with the current part.
 - Code was committed regularly to the repository ensuring that the project was always in a testable state.